Excitable quantum systems: the bosonic avalanche laser: A bosonic avalanche laser

-where $\zeta\in[0,1]$.
-In the following we focus primarily on the case $\zeta=1/2$, where the gain medium is coupled to an effective infinite-temperature reservoir.
+for gain, respectively, where $\zeta\in[0,1]$.
+In the following, we focus primarily on the case $\zeta=1/2$, where the gain medium is coupled to an effective infinite-temperature reservoir.
 However, all effects discussed below are also observed for finite temperatures $(\zeta<1/2)$ or for models with pure gain $(\zeta=1)$.